bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 Another thing I haven't tried yet is [HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/57339), an SKSE plugin that adds support for body, hair, and clothing physics.
 I know you can use [Artesian Cloaks of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/17416) to add physics to the cloaks from Wet and Cold, but I haven't found anything for the hair from Diversity.

-Some of my favorite mods are companion mods.
-If you decide not to mess with any mods, then at the very least, pick a good companion mod (or three) and start a new game.
-Some of these companions will really enrich your time in the game world, and they'll surprise you with some of the things they say.
-As much as I love playing with graphics and combat mods in Skyrim, the things that always keep me interested are good stories and *good characters*.
+Companion mods are some of my favorite mods, right alongside quest mods.
+If you were to take only one thing from this guide, I would say, add a good companion mod (or three) to your next playthrough.
+Some of these companions will really enrich your time in the game world, and sometimes they'll surprise you with the things they say.
+As much as I love playing with graphics and combat mods in Skyrim, the things that really keep me in the game are good stories and *good characters*.

 Here are the companions I've played with and enjoyed: